richardjonyo/data-engineering-zoomcamp/setup.md

 # Steps to Reproduce this Pipeline

-For reproducibility, clone this repo, have Docker, Python (at least 3.9), Git and Terraform installed.
+For reproducibility, clone this repo, have Docker, Python (version 3.9 or above), Git and Terraform installed.

 Other tools and accounts required include a Google Cloud account, Prefect Cloud free account, Docker Hub, and DBT Cloud developer account.